+اجنایت Ign ite

 Dear Parents of Class Date

-Recently during the parent's meetings order to determine a clearer picture o evaluation should take place.
-This wil child's learning needs to provide a me of their learning needs we recomm I help establish a better insight of nend that a screening and
+Recently during the parent's meetings, we discussed a concern about your child's academic progress.
+In order to determine a clearer picture of their learning needs we recommend that a screening and evaluation should take place.
+This will help establish a better insight of how the school can support your child's learning needs to provide a meaningful educational experience.

-Meantime, the Ignite Inclusion Team of Once we have completed our observa schedule a meeting to best determine tions and receive your child's prof fessional evaluation, we will
+Meantime, the Ignite Inclusion Team w Once we have completed our observati schedule a meeting to best determine h ons and receive your child's prot fessional evaluation, we will

-Please indicate your agreement and o by filling out the portion below and re m to be involved with your child
+Please indicate your agreement and cor by filling out the portion below and retu em to be involved with your child

 Thank you kindly,

 Acceptance of consent

-As the parent of ,i in GradeI
+As the parent of in GradeI

-give my consent for the Inclusion Tear n at The Ignite School, Dubai, to c onduct screening and evaluation
+give my consent for the Inclusion Team at The Ignite School, Dubai, to c conduct screening and evaluation

 with my child.
-To arrange a follow-up meeting, please contact me at:
+To arrange a follow-up m eeting, please contact me at:

 Phone number E-Mail

-••

 Signature Date

 OR

 Rejection of consent

-do NOT give my consent for my child to be screened and evaluated by the Inclusion Team at The Ignite
+I do NOT give my consent for my child t o be screened and evaluated by the Inclusion Team at The Ignite

 School, Dubai.
-I understand this rejec tion of consent may hinder my ch ild's progress in school if specific
+I understand this rejecti on of consent may hinder my ch ild's progress in school if specific

 learning needs are not addressed.

 Signature Date